-Renewal of the contract is not automatic.
-At the end of the contract period, the graduate committee evaluates each student's progress and all students requesting funding are ranked.
-From these rankings, the graduate committee makes contract renewal decisions.
+Renewal of a contract for financial support is not automatic.
+At the end of the contract period, the Graduate Committee evaluates each student's progress, and all students requesting funding are ranked.
+From these rankings, the Graduate Committee makes contract renewal recommendations to the Department Chair, who makes the final decisions.
 The renewal decision is based on the relative ranking of students who have applied for aid.
 Rankings will be based on all possible evidence, which includes, but is not restricted to:

-- Maintaining full time status and normal progress in the program, - Course work performance, - Performance on the comprehensive exam and econometrics exam and adherence to expected timeline, - Progress on research requirement and adherence to expected timeline, - Adherence to and timely completion of all university and departmental requirements, - Academic integrity, - Progress on dissertation.
+- Maintaining full time status and normal progress in the program, - Coursework performance, - Performance on the comprehensive exam and econometrics exam and adherence to expected timeline, - Progress on research requirement and adherence to expected timeline, - Adherence to and timely completion of all university and departmental requirements, - Academic integrity, - Progress on dissertation.
 Indicators include completion of dissertation committee paperwork, completion of dissertation proposal, and chair-signed progress reports, - Seminar attendance and participation, - GA/RA assessment by assigned faculty member, and - Teaching performance as indicated by teaching evaluation scores and the assigned faculty member's assessment of the student.

 The above criteria are not exhaustive and are weighted differently, depending on the student's time in the program.
 These criteria constitute the determinants of what is referred to as a student in good standing and making normal progress, as discussed earlier.
-There may, at times, be extraordinary circumstances, in which case, the graduate committee will take them into consideration.
+There may, at times, be extraordinary circumstances, in which case, the Graduate Committee and/or Department Chair will take them into consideration.
 In addition, financial support is dependent on the availability of funds.